Bode Miller's Wife Morgan Reflects on Daughter's Tragic Drowning Nearly 1 Year Later

 Sitting beside Nicole Hughes, whose 3-year-old son Levi Hughes, drowned the same day as Emmy, Morgan recalled how quickly the accident occurred.

 "Time is not on our side when it comes to water," she said in a shared video.
-"And even thought my daughter was resuscitated, there was too much damage to her brain for her to survive."
+"And even though my daughter was resuscitated, there was too much damage to her brain for her to survive."

 Tearing up, she then warned parents, "It takes seconds."